 Some patients who randomize to the ring external fixator may be judged by the treating surgeon to poetentially not require a flap if the limb were shortened acutely and then lengthened again once the soft tissue has stabilized.
 The decision to attempt this technique will be left to the treating surgeon, as will all other technical details of the two treatment arms.

-Patients will receive $25 for completing each of the first 4 follow-up visits and $50 for completing the final visit at 12 months after his/her surgery.
+Patients will receive $25 for completing each of the first 2 follow-up visits and $50 for completing the final 3 visits at 12, 18, and 24 months after his/her surgery.
 These payments are in appreciation of the patient time and effort.

 All open tibia fractures meeting at least one of the following criteria:

 1a.
 Diaphyseal or metaphyseal Type IIIB (Gustilo IIIB Fractures are open fractures that require either a rotational or free flap for coverage of a soft tissue defect).

 b.Diaphyseal or metaphyseal Type IIIA where extensive contamination or muscle damage (e.g. all military injuries from IED) precludes nail/plate placement at first debridement.